tc39/proposal-temporal/docs/duration.md

 If the value is any other object, a `Temporal.Duration` will be constructed from the values of any `years`, `months`, `weeks`, `days`, `hours`, `minutes`, `seconds`, `milliseconds`, `microseconds`, and `nanoseconds` properties that are present.
 Any missing ones will be assumed to be 0.

-All non-zero values must have the same sign, and must not be infinite.
+All non-zero values must be integers, must have the same sign, and must not be infinite.
 Otherwise, the function will throw a `RangeError`.

 Any non-object value is converted to a string, which is expected to be in ISO 8601 format.